virtool/virtool-website/content/docs/manual/gs_setup/index.md

 The placeholder values can be used by clicking <i class="fas fa-plug"></i> **Connect** without changing the form.
 You can also specify a different address, authentication, or authentication database for your connection by changing the connection string.

-Virtool will return and error if there is already a database with the provided **Database Name**.
+Virtool will return an error if there is already a database with the provided **Database Name**.

 ![MongoDB alternate connection parameters](mongo_filled.png)